Health Care Administration Degrees in Maryland

 To get the skills you need to thrive in a health care administration career, you may take courses like Gateway to Health Care Administration, Health Care Insurance and Reimbursement, Principles of Business Finance, Health Care Policy, Human Resource Management, and Health Law.
 As you complete each course that’s included in your curriculum, you should deepen your understanding of health administration and feel more prepared to take on a leadership role in your career.

 Theoretical knowledge is important, but you must also be able to apply what you’ve learned.
 That’s why most Maryland schools require students to complete an internship or a capstone project.
 Both of these experiences can allow you to put your new skills to use and test your clinical leadership skills.

 Upon being accepted to a health care administration program, you may be able to apply for many types of financial aid.
 Spend some time looking into your options each year to have as many choices as possible.
 The Maryland Higher Education Commission funds several government-sponsored grants.
 Through the HIMSS Maryland Chapter, you can apply for an annual scholarship.
 Several local employers, like the Western Maryland Health System, have scholarship funds set up.

 Working With Your Bachelor’s In Healthcare Admin in Maryland

 Medical management is a relatively stable field in Maryland.
-Between 2012 and 2022, O*Net predicts a 6% increase in job openings.
-This is expected to create over 400 new jobs per year through 2022 (O*Net, 2012).
+Between 2018 and 2028 job openings in this field are forecast to increase by 20 percent.
+This is expected to create over 1,750 new jobs per year over that decade.
 In general, salaries in this field are competitive.
-O*Net reports an average salary of $97,700 per year for medical managers.
+Medical managers take in an average of $132,090 per year.